unman/notes/SplitMutt.md

 Turns out, it's easy.

 ## Why?
-First, it allows you to read and process mail offline in a (relatively) sealed qube.
+First, it allows us to read and process mail offline in a (relatively) sealed qube.
 The attack surface is small.
-Second, it allows you to easily separate fetching and sending mail streams.
+Second, it allows us to easily separate fetching and sending mail streams.
-You can use different Tor routes, different network interfaces, as you will.
+We can use different Tor routes, different network interfaces, as we want.
-Third, it's fun.
+Third, it's fun, and we can learn a lot about the processes behind messaging, and how to organize things in Qubes.

 ## What?
 Breaking down email processing is simple - first, you fetch mail, then you read or process it, then you send mail.
 So, we use one qube for each task.
-Obvoiusly we want the *mutt* qube to be offline, and we can use disposableVMs as the fetching and sending qubes.
+Obviously we want the *mutt* qube to be offline, and we can use disposableVMs as the fetching and sending qubes.
-These can be firewalled appropriately to restrict network access to omly required servers and ports.
+These can be firewalled appropriately to restrict network access to only required servers and ports.
 We can use an offline gpg qube to handle any encrypted messages, and any attachments can be opened in disposable offlineVMs.

 ## How?